American Osler Society: Activities

 The society works in co-operation with the Osler Library of the History of Medicine at McGill University and consists of a group of physicians, medical historians, and other related professions united by the aim of keeping Osler's memory.
 The society meets annually each spring.

 Between 1970 and 2007, the society had witnessed over 700 presentations, of which about half have been centred around Osler's personal and professional life.

 In May 2003, the American Osler Society, the Osler Club of London and the Japanese Osler Society came together in Edinburgh.

 Publications

 Selected presentations have been published as the persisting Osler in the quarterly The Oslerian.

 Awards

-The William Osler Academy Awards was initiated by the co-operation of the Osler Library of the History of Medicine at McGil and the American Osler Society.
+The William Osler Academy Awards was initiated by the co-operation of the Osler Library of the History of Medicine at McGill and the American Osler Society.

 Bean prize

-The society supports the student "Bean" prize for research in medical history.
+The society supports the student "Bean prize" for research in medical history.

+John P. McGovern Award Lecture

+The John P. McGovern Award Lecture was created by the AOS in 1983.